Abandoned & Little-Known Airfields:

 According to Rick Harshbarger, the original Nicholas County Airport was located on the north side of Summersville.

-No airfield at this location was depicted on the 1949 USGS topo map.
+No airfield at this location was depicted on the 1949 or 1961 USGS topo maps.

 According to Rick Harshbarger, the original Nicholas County Airport